 A computer requires a graphics card when the CPU doesn’t contain an inbuilt GPU (an iGPU or Integrated Graphics Processing Unit), and the motherboard doesn’t support integrated graphics.
 After that, it’s down to the personal requirements needed from your PC.

-Let’s take a look at more factors that may influence your decision about whether you require a graphics card.
+Let’s look at more factors influencing your decision about whether you require a graphics card.

 Most motherboards support integrated graphics, but not all CPU models offer the integrated GPU feature.

-There are factors that influence the need for a graphics card or video card.
+Some factors influence the need for a graphics card or video card.
 Apart from the ability of the hardware to work without one, here are some other things that come into play.

 - When gaming is a priority: When you are a gamer, you need a certain level of performance for specific games.